Trump to sign executive orders targeting regulations, fines

 The pond had environmental benefits for a variety of fish and bird species, yet the Environmental Protection Agency said he failed to seek permission for the construction, so he could either rip out the pond or face $20 million in fines.

 Mr. Johnson’s lawyers said stock ponds were exempt from EPA reach, but that agency officials used a narrow interpretation from guidance documents to crack down.

-A front-page story from the New York Times forced the EPA to back off and settle the case.
-Mr. Johnson kept his pond without paying fines, and the episode inspired Mr. Trump’s push to reform the EPA’s interpretation of the Waters of the United States (WOTUS) rule.
+A front-page story from The New York Times forced the EPA to back off and settle the case.
+Mr. Johnson kept his pond without paying fines, and the episode inspired Mr. Trump’s push to reform the EPA’s interpretation of the Waters of the United States rule.

 Sign up for Daily Newsletters